quicwg/base-drafts/draft-ietf-quic-recovery.md

 expiry, QUIC does not change the congestion window and instead allows sending probe packets whenever the timer expires.
 This is similar to TCP with F-RTO, but it does allow more packets to be sent when the congestion window was not fully utilized when the probe timeout expires.
-In this case, sending was not congestion controller limited, so though this is slightly more aggressive than TCP RTO is, it's less aggressive than the congestion controller allowed.
+Though this is slightly more aggressive than TCP RTO is, it's less aggressive than the congestion controller allowed.

 # Estimating the Round-Trip Time {#compute-rtt}